Quadratic Systems

 Systems of quadratic equations can be solved via substitution.

-This post is a chapter in the book Justin Math: Algebra.
+This post is part of the book Justin Math: Algebra.
 Suggested citation: Skycak, J. (2018).
 Quadratic Systems.
-Justin Math: Algebra. https://justinmath.com/quadratic-systems/
+In Justin Math: Algebra. https://justinmath.com/quadratic-systems/

 Systems of quadratic equations can be solved via substitution.
 After substituting, the resulting equation can itself be reduced down to a quadratic equation and solved by techniques covered in this chapter.